Nemory — Privacy Policy

 What we do (product)

-- create personal entries (text, images, styles/backgrounds);
+- create personal journal entries (text, images, styles/backgrounds);

 - track mood, habits, and goals;